himanshukadian/priceIQ/src/site_selector/README.md

 # Site Selector Module

 ## 🧩 Purpose
 Determines which e-commerce sites to search based on the user's country and product category.
-Ensures that price comparisons are performed on relevant, geographically appropriate platforms.
+Ensures that price comparisons are performed on relevant, geographically appropriate platforms. **Not all sites support all categories in every country.**

 ## 🔁 Input & Output

 - **Input**:
   - `country` (str): Country code (e.g., "US", "IN", "UK", "DE")
-  - `category` (str): Product category for site selection (optional, defaults to "default")
+  - `category` (str): Product category for site selection (e.g., "Smartphone", "Laptop", "Sports").

 - **Output**:
   - `List[str]`: List of e-commerce site domains to search
-  - Example: `["amazon.com", "bestbuy.com", "apple.com"]`
+  - Example: `["amazon.com", "bestbuy.com", "nike.com"]`

 ## ⚙️ Mock Behavior

 - Controlled via `phase1_config.yaml` under `site_selector.use_mock`
-- Returns predefined site lists from `sites_by_country` configuration
+- Returns predefined site lists from `sites_by_country_and_category` configuration
-- Supports category-specific site selection
+- **Category-specific site selection**: Only sites supporting the given category in the given country are returned
 - Mock data stored in `mocks/selected_sites.yaml`

 ## 🛣️ Future Upgrade Path